How to Wash Sublimation: A Guide to Long-Lasting Vibrancy

 Bonus: How to Care for Sublimation Tumblers

-By following these care instructions, you can keep your sublimated tumblers looking new and preserve their custom designs for years to come.
+By following these care instructions, you can maintain the look of your sublimated tumblers and preserve their custom designs for years.

 Tumbler Care Instructions: